Overview

 With the OpenTelemetry SDK, setup the following span processing infrastructure to send only relevant spans to Gentrace:1.
 Sample spans based on baggage

-Before setting up your exporter, sample spans based ongentrace.sample=true
+Before setting up your exporter, sample spans based ongentrace.sample=true.

-, which is an in-process sampler that filters spans based on OpenTelemetry baggage.
+For simplicity, we supply the GentraceSampler, which is an in-process sampler that filters spans based on OpenTelemetry baggage.

 2. Export spans to Gentrace